dloghin/bdgpu-src/README.md

+This repository contains the source code for the following publications:

+- "A Time-Energy Performance Analysis of MapReduce on Heterogeneous Systems with GPUs" - published in Performance Evaluation - An International Journal

-Big Data on Heterogeneous Systems with GPUs - Source Code
+- "Big Data on Heterogeneous Systems with GPUs" - poster presented at NVIDIA GTW Singapore 2014

-This repository contains the code for:
+Code:
 - Hadoop (1.2.1) with C++/CUDA for lazy processing of <key,value> pairs
 - scripts to launch Hadoop Pipes CUDA programs

-The code is under the following folders:
+Important code folders:
 - hadoop-1.2.1/src/examples/pipes/blackscholes
 - hadoop-1.2.1/src/examples/pipes/kmeans
 - hadoop-1.2.1/src/examples/pipes/grep
 - hadoop-1.2.1/src/examples/pipes/common

-For more details, visit:
+For more details, please visit: http://www.comp.nus.edu.sg/~dumitrel/bdgpu.html.
-http://www.comp.nus.edu.sg/~dumitrel/bdgpu.html.

-CODE LICENSE
+* CODE LICENSE
 The code is licensed under the Apache License, Version 2.0 (see APACHE-LICENSE-2.0.txt or http://www.apache.org/licenses/LICENSE-2.0), with the exception of: